diethardsteiner/diethardsteiner.github.io/_posts/2016-05-02-PDI-Data-Services.md

 - The `<element>` node moreover has a `<children>` node, which in turn can have nested `<child>` and `<children>` elements.
 A `<child>` node contains the same basic nodes as the top level element (`<id>`, `<value>`, `<type>` and `<name>`).
 - The `<element>` node also has a `<security>` node, which defines the `<owner>` as well as the `<owner-permissions-list>`, explaining who has which permission to use the element.

-In regards to the metastore file for the **Pentaho Data Service** there seems to be currently a bug/or limition.
+In regards to the metastore file for the **Pentaho Data Service** there seems to be currently a bug/or limitation (I filed [this JIRA case](http://jira.pentaho.com/browse/PRD-5751)).
 Edwin Weber notes: "When I worked on a file, not in a file repository!, the metastore file got created when defining a step as a data service.
 Then I continued in a repository, creating these metastore files by hand."

+I had a look at both the metastore file and the PDI transformation XML file.
+Surprisingly enough I found metastore details in the PDI transfromation XML file as well, which seemed to be more detailed from what is written to the actual metastore file.
+I am not quite too sure if this was not just a consequence of me testing both the file repository as well as the normal file based approach or if this is a design feature.
+Furthermore it didn't seem like the Carte server required the metastore file (I guess because the transformation file has all details in any case it already).

 ### Defining a Pentaho Data Service